santureddy/AWS-SAA-C02-Course/README.md

 the priority will always go to the most specific or smallest region.
 The US will be chosen over the North America record.

+- Geoproximity: Geoproximity routing lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources.
+You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias.
+A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.

 - Multi-value: Simple records use one name and multiple values in this record.
 These will be health checked and the unhealthy responses will automatically be removed.
 With multi-value, you can have multiple records with the same